Shoulder Lane Improvements on I-264

 This multi-phase enhancement project will help to clearly identify the shoulder lane for the traveling public during times of use.
 In an effort to have motorists better utilize these lanes, improvements will include new pavement markings, signage and the removal of overgrown vegetation.

-To complete these safety improvements, Lane Control Signs (LCS) will be mounted over the designated lanes on the interstate.
+To complete these safety improvements, Lane Control Signs (LCS) have been mounted over the designated lanes on the interstate.
 This phase began in late summer 2013.

-The work includes removing 10 existing dynamic message signs (DMS) that were used for the sole purpose of identifying the opening or closing of the shoulder lanes, and replacing them with the more cost-efficient and lower maintenance LCS.
+The work also includes the removal of 10 existing dynamic message signs (DMS) that were used for the sole purpose of identifying the opening or closing of the shoulder lanes, and replacing them with the more cost-efficient and lower maintenance LCS.